zhiqingchen/taro-react-native-release/README.md

 Make it easier to share your ideas.

+## Attention

-**Note:** Your React Native version and dependencies must be compatible with the [Taro Playground APP](https://github.com/wuba/taro-playground/blob/main/package.json).
+0. Your React Native version and dependencies must be compatible with the [Taro Playground APP](https://github.com/wuba/taro-playground/blob/main/package.json).
+1. Taro version needs to be greater than or equal to 3.3.13.
+2. add `!release/**` to the `.gitignore` file.
 ## Workflow

 1. Execute `yarn build:rn` to build the bundle.